 Date(s) of Violation: Date

 I am the victim of illegal civil and criminal online harassment.
 The above-identified troll, who is using your platform with your permission, has caused harm to me and my business.
-This troll is in violation of your terms of service agreement.
+This troll is in violation of state and federal laws and your terms of service agreement.

 Before bringing in legal counsel to assist me with this matter, I thought I would first give you the opportunity to help.
 What happens next is completely up to you.

 Please take the necessary steps to prevent this troll from causing any further harm.
 This is not a Constitutional First Amendment “Free Speech” issue.
-This is a “Terms of Service” agreement violation issue that has resulted in harm to both me and my business.
+This is a violation of law and “Terms of Service” agreement violation issue that has resulted in harm to both me and my business.

 Please block this troll’s account and bar this person and IP address from further use of your social media platform.
 If you must first conduct an independent investigation, then please do so immediately.